Easy recipe for Mini Egg cookies

 Rating: 5.00

 Whenever I make these Mini Egg cookies, my kids always fight over the leftover cookie dough.
 It’s a rite of passage when making cookies, wouldn’t you agree?
-And, while this Mini Egg cookies recipe is perfect when you want to celebrate Easter and make some homemade treats, I’ll be honest, these can be made at any time of the year.
-In fact, I’d encourage you to make these whenever you fancy a gooey, chocolatey cookie that is indulgent, delicious and incredibly moreish.
+And while this Mini Egg cookies recipe is perfect when you want to celebrate Easter and make some homemade treats, I’ll be honest — these can be made at any time of the year.

 Mini Egg cookies - Cook Simply

-How to make mini egg cookies
+How to make Mini Egg cookies

 This recipe for Easter cookies is so easy.
 The hardest part is waiting for the cookie dough to chill in the freezer or the fridge before baking.
 But once in the oven, these Mini Egg cookies only take 12 minutes to bake in a preheated oven.

-Firstly, you need to get your ingredients – and there are two types of sugar in these cookies.
+Firstly, you need to get your ingredients, and there are two types of sugar in these cookies.
 The combination of soft brown sugar and caster sugar gives them a sweet caramel depth of flavour.
 I also like to melt the butter, as in the UK, it’s very hard to get soft butter due to our cooler temperatures.

 egg, sugar and butter batter - Cook Simply